 The relativity of freedom and rules ultimately modulated and changed upon request by the consortium of players as the participants to yield the most exciting gameplay possible.
 A rule such as offsite in soccer implemented as the paradoxical rules to freedom to improve gameplay.
-No sport can exist without rules, in the same way, no system of freedom can exist without rules.
+No sport can exist without rules.
+In the same way, no system of freedom can exist without rules.

-The rules of gameplay generally implemented by governance as the theory that determines what can be discovered (Einstein), the skills of gameplay by the players being the discovery as the outcome of the system put in place.
+The rules of gameplay are generally implemented by governance as the theory that determines what can be discovered (Einstein), the skills of gameplay by the players being the discovery as the outcome of the system put in place.

 Sovereignties of Control

 So, countries like China appear to be doing well as a rapidly growing country with strict confines of freedom bestowed on its people.
-As a result, it will not be able to produce self-modulating renewable strengthening of its society when the participants of said society cannot challenge and free the arbitrage that holds its ingenuity and performance hostage.
+But, as a result, it will not be able to produce self-modulating renewable strengthening of its society when the participants of said society cannot challenge and free the arbitrage that holds its ingenuity and performance hostage.

 Unchanged, China’s people-party rule will prove to yield the same stifling patterns as our systems of absolutism do; narrow the standard deviation of preprogrammed merit until the relevancy of such monolithic merit will evaporate, induced by our dynamic equilibrium with nature and diminishing natural resources available to us.

-We must begin to unleash the operating-systems for humanity from their manmade shackles of absolutism.
+We must begin to unleash the operating systems for humanity from their manmade shackles of absolutism.
 And people ready to enter government must understand how to deploy more accurate systems of freedom to explore the full, dynamic and renewable scope of their constituency’s innate ingenuity.